ankitk50/ankitk50.github.io/_drafts/NotesCA.md

 ## Introduction

 Computer architecture is about designing a computer that is well suited for its purpose.
-For e.g. Desktop computer, laptops, mobile phones etc. have different applications due to which they require a different design approach.
+For e.g. desktop computer, laptops, mobile phones etc. have different applications due to which they require a different design approach.
 The aim of computer architects is to:
 1. Improve performance - Speed, Battery, Life, Size, Weight, Energy efficiency etc.
-2. Improve abilities - 3D graphics rendering, Debugging Support, Security etc.
+2. Improve capabilities - 3D graphics rendering, Debugging Support, Security etc.

 A computer design involves anticipation of technology trends for design of futuristic computers.
 If you do design a computer with current technology without any anticipation of technology trends, the computer might become obsolete by the time the design is complete.
 For e.g. if the trend dictates speed of computers increasing by 10% each year, the designers must accommodate the advancement in their designs.